ShivaniSSS/Timeline-Analysis-of-Covid-19/README.md

 # Timeline-Analysis-of-Covid-19
 Rise of Covid-19 across the world is visualized using Power BI software.

-For preview, a pdf file is attached, but to get the interactive dashboard and animations, download the .pbix file and open in Power BI desktop/service along with the data.
+For preview, a pdf file is attached, but to get the interactive dashboard and animations, download the .pbix file and open in Power BI desktop/service along with the data or just use the link below:
 <br><br>
 Link: https://bit.ly/2OFQWU9